duyenlnmd/hackathon/README.md

-# This is a repo for our Hackathon
+# This is a repo for our Hackathon 4.0 AUBG